 Sweep out debris – Footwear, especially boots, pick up a lot of debris from and deposit it into the home.
 As the door is closed, the sweep will brush out most of this debris.

 Keep out critters – Spiders and ants are notoriously tenacious at entering the house.
-Even small gaps in weatherstripping or along the door frame and floor can give them room to enter.
+Even small gaps in weatherstripping or along with the door frame and floor can give them room to enter.
 Sweeps are an effective barrier against these.

 Door bottom seal – The best way to seal a door against air leakage is weatherstripping.
 However, adding sweeps is a great way to prevent stronger gusts from seeping in through cracks and crevices.
 Rubber door bottoms offer a better seal than bristles.